Self Catering in Dornoch

-The Royal Burgh of Dornoch is a small town on the edge of the Dornoch Firth, steeped in history and is in a designated National Scenic Area in the Highlands of Scotland.
-Famed for its cathedral and championship golf course – one of the best in the world.
+The Royal Burgh of Dornoch is a small town on the edge of the Dornoch Firth, steeped in history and located in a designated National Scenic Area in the Highlands of Scotland.
+Dornoch is famed for its cathedral and championship golf course, one of the best in the world.

 Kerrisdale is a family owned stone cottage with a secluded south-facing garden.
 A 5 minute walk from a spectacular beach and one of the best golf courses in the world - Kerrisdale is an ideal base for hill walkers and fishermen and is within easy walking distance o...

 Peaceful, three bedroom, loch-side Highland holiday cottage looking across the water towards heather-clad hills yet only minutes from Dornoch.
 Enclosed garden, abundant wildlife; perfect for both outdoor adventure and relaxing by the open fire.

 Comfortably appointed & well equipped seaview steading with gardens.
 Fabulous location just 1 mile outside charming Dornoch.

 Comfortable two bedroom cottage located within its own peaceful garden with stunning views of Ben Bhraggie, Loch Fleet and the sea.
 Walking distance to restaurant / pub.